Backward multivalued McKean-Vlasov SDEs and associated variational inequalities: Introduction

-First of all, we prove the well-posedness of Eq.(\ref{eq1}) under the Lipschitz condition.
-Then, by means of some estimates, it is shown that the first components of their solutions depend continuously on the terminal values.
-Finally, we combine Eq.(\ref{eq1}) with a forward McKean-Vlasov stochastic differential equation (MVSDE in short), and give a probabilistic interpretation for viscosity solutions of nonlocal quasi-linear parabolic variational inequalities.
+$\bullet$ We prove the well-posedness of Eq.(\ref{eq1}) under the Lipschitz condition, and also obtain that its solution depend continuously on the terminal value.

+$\bullet$ Combining Eq.(\ref{eq1}) with a forward McKean-Vlasov SDE, we give a probabilistic interpretation for viscosity solutions of nonlocal quasi-linear parabolic variational inequalities.

+It is worthwhile to mentioning our results and methods.
+Notice that Li \cite{L1} and Lu, Ren, Hu \cite{lrh} also showed the well-posedness and probabilistic interpretation.
+Since our equation is more general than that in \cite{L1, lrh}, our results are better.
+Moreover, we establish continuous dependence of solutions on the terminal values.
+This is important for application of backward multivalued McKean-Vlasov SDEs.
+Besides, we emphasize that the appearance of maximal monotone operators brings a lot of trouble, and our methods and techniques are more subtle.

 The content of the paper is arranged as follows.
 In the next section, we introduce notations and concepts, such as maximal monotone operators and the derivative for functions on $\cM_{2}(\mR^d)$.
-Moreover, the result about BMVSDEs is listed and some conclusions on backward multivalued stochastic differential equations (BMSDEs in short) are proved in the section.
+Moreover, a result about backward McKean-Vlasov SDEs is listed and some conclusions on backward multivalued stochastic differential equations are proved in the section.
 Then we place the existence, uniqueness and continuous dependence on the terminal values of the solutions for Eq.(\ref{eq1}) in Section \ref{teus}.
 In Section \ref{CONN}, viscosity solutions of nonlocal quasi-linear parabolic variational inequalities are established.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.